Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Comparison with physics-based model

 \subsection{Shell ECM}

 We further compare the shell ECM (\cref{fig:fullECM}b) against the SPM.
 For the shell ECM, the electrolyte resistance $R_\text{e}$ is set to be null, and charge transfer resistances $R_\text{ct,n}$ and $R_\text{ct,p}$ are determined through \cref{eq:rct}.
-Three test profiles are considered: the one in the previous section, Galvanostatic Intermittent Titration Technique (GITT), and constant-current discharges at varying current rates. \cref{fig:comp-spm} shows the terminal voltage obtained from running the shell ECM and PyBaMM SPM simulation with the same parameters.
+Three typical test profiles are considered: a discharge-rest-charge-rest cycle (same as in previous section), Galvanostatic Intermittent Titration Technique (GITT), and constant-current discharges at varying current rates. \cref{fig:comp-spm} shows the terminal voltage obtained from running the shell ECM and the PyBaMM SPM simulation with the same parameters.
 It is shown that the shell ECM can completely reproduce the SPM simulation results.